The Three Documents That All Women Benefit From Having

 3. Guardianship Designation: Because you deserve a say in who cares for your children

 If you’re a parent, this is the one that keeps you up at night.
-A guardianship designation lets you name the person who would care for your children if something happened to you and their other parent or legal guardian, so there is no surviving parent able to care for them.
+A guardianship designation lets you name the person who would care for your children if you and their other parent or legal guardian were ever unable to care for them.

 In many states, you can sign a stand-alone guardianship designation to get your wishes down on paper even if you don’t have a full will in place yet.
 A will is another common place to formally name a guardian for your children.